rktjmp/hotpot.nvim/README.md

 Hotpot can be installed via any package manager but you may prefer to manually *install* it and let your package manager *update* it.
-This allows you to configure your package manger with Fennel.
+This allows you to configure your package manager with Fennel.

 You must call `require("hotpot")` before you attempt to require any Fennel files.
 If you do not do this manually, Neovim will call it for you but the